-The Ministry of Transportation administers driver’s licences in Ontario.
-The MTO determines all matters relating to driver’s licences in the province.
+The Ministry of Transportation administers driver’s licenses in Ontario.
+The MTO determines all matters relating to driver’s licenses in the province.
 Doctors who see patients with conditions interfering with the safe operation of a motor vehicle report inform the MTO.
 This is required by law to protect both the patient as well as other drivers.
 The physician reports any patient over the age of 16, whether licensed or not.

 Can I Drive While I Have Epilepsy or Other Seizure Disorder?

 Yes, as long as your condition meets the criteria.